Andrew Omobamidele: Nottingham Forest

 On 1 September 2023, Omobamidele signed with Premier League club Nottingham Forest until 2028, for a fee reported to be £11 million.
 He scored a debut goal for Forest in an FA Cup 3rd round replay against Blackpool, which Forest won 3–2 after extra time.
 He made his league debut for Forest on 20 January 2024, in a 3–2 defeat to Brentford at the Gtech Community Stadium.

 Strasbourg

 On 24 January 2025, Omobamidele joined Ligue 1 club Strasbourg on loan for the remainder of the season.
 Later that year, on 24 June, he finalised his permanent transfer by signing a contract until 2029.
+On 29 August 2026, he captained the team for the first time, in a 2–1 victory over RC Lens.

+Anderlecht loan

+On 2 September 2026, just 4 days after captaining Strasbourg for the first time, in a surprise move he signed for Belgian Pro League club RSC Anderlecht on a season-long loan.

 International career

 Omobamidele in action for the Republic of Ireland U19 team in 2019.

 On 24 May 2021, Omobamidele received his first call up to the Republic of Ireland senior squad for the summer friendlies against Andorra and Hungary.

-He made his international debut on 1 September 2021, as a 36th minute substitute for the injured Dara O'Shea in a 2022 World Cup qualifier against Portugal at the Estádio Algarve in Faro.
+He made his international debut on 1 September 2021, as a 36th-minute substitute for the injured Dara O'Shea in a 2022 World Cup qualifier against Portugal at the Estádio Algarve in Faro.